Trusts, Estates & Inheritances

 Sale type: Auction

 Costs can add up and eat away at returns even for a work like this which sold for 200,000 GBP (with premium) or about $260,000 in USD.
 Bringing this work to market involved making key decisions with the heirs to ensure the costs were controlled while the work was positioned to achieve its highest possible return for this Texas family.
-It opened up a set of important questions.
-Where should this Barbara Hepworth, an English artist, be sold?
+The consideration of costs opened up an important question, where should this Barbara Hepworth, an English artist, be sold?
 In the US or in London?
-Does one know that you are getting the right advice when dealing directly with an auction house or dealer?
-Is this advice best for you or does it primarily serve the auction house, dealer, or gallery?
-Objective, honest advice with a trusted advisor is priceless in these situations.

 Dame Barbara Hepworth (1903-1975)